repo-sync/pull-request/README.md

       with:
         source_branch: ""                                 # If blank, default: triggered branch
         destination_branch: "master"                      # If blank, default: master
-        repository: ${{ github.repository }}              # repository with owner, can be another repository than currently checked out.
+        repository: ${{ github.repository }}              # repository with owner, can be another repository than currently checked out when using a PAT during checkout that has access to the other repo.
         pr_title: "Pulling ${{ github.ref }} into master" # Title of pull request
         pr_body: |                                        # Full markdown support, requires pr_title to be set
           :crown: *An automated PR*